cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    # C triggers when either A or B finishes:
        R1 = "A | B => C"

-Any valid conditional expression can be used, as shown in the graph below, where conditional triggers are plotted with open arrow heads:
+Any valid conditional expression can be used.

 ..
 Need to use a 'container' directive to get centered image with left-aligned caption (as required for code block text).